 As with many areas of life, past experience has a lot to answer for here in establishing behaviours.
-If someone has only ever worked for organisations or managers that have not made them feel valued, involved or at worst treated them badly, they will therefore assume all managers are like this and react accordingly by being closed off or defensive.
+If someone has only ever worked for organisations or managers that have not made them feel valued and involved, or at worst treated them badly, they will assume all managers are like this and react accordingly by being closed off or defensive.

 Other main causes are feeling that they have been unfairly treated in some way and, of course, an outside influence that has an impact on them, e.g. issues at home.

 There are some warning signs you can look out for here; most notably look out for any changes in an employee’s behaviour.
 For example, if someone who is usually very chatty and bubbly appears quiet, then don’t be afraid to ask if there is something wrong.
 Or if they usually contribute to team meetings and share ideas and this suddenly stops, again highlight that you have noticed this and ask why.
 Don’t be afraid to ask ‘have I done something to offend or annoy you?’